Problem Set 2. Experiments

 1.1.
 (5 points) Fundamental Problem

 One submitted resume had the name “Emily Baker.”
 It yielded a callback.
-The same resume could have had the name “Lakisha Washington.”
+The same resume could have had the name “Lakisha Washington,” and in that hypothetical world it would not have yielded a callback.
 Explain how the Fundamental Problem of Causal Inference applies to this case (1–2 sentences).
+Write out the potential outcomes using the notation we have described in class.

 2. Analyzing the experimental data